Bridge Pose

 Precautions and Contraindications

-While Bow Pose Dhanurasana has several benefits, it’s essential to practice it safely.
+While Bow Pose has several benefits, it’s essential to practice it safely.
 Here are some key precautions:

 1. Avoid If You Have Any Medical Conditions

-• Individuals with spinal injuries, heart conditions, high blood pressure, or recent surgeries should avoid this pose.
+• Individuals with spinal injuries, heart conditions, high blood pressure or recent surgeries should avoid this pose.

 • Pregnant women should NOT perform this asana.